top of page

 South African National Gallery

-Over the past fifteen years he has built a substantial body of work that has been exhibited in major international galleries and festivals around the world.
+Over the years I have built a substantial body of work that has been exhibited in major international galleries and festivals around the world.
+And I am proud to have developed a practice that has formed the backbone of several successful human rights campaigns.

-His work explores the line between art, documentary, and traditional portrait photography to create carefully crafted dramatic images.
-He splits his time between personal projects, commissioned work and his social outreach project, Positive Activism.
+My work explores the line between art, documentary, and traditional portrait photography to create carefully crafted dramatic images that are intended to encourage empathy, understanding and tolerance towards others.

 bottom of page